-Common nouns that are fodder for acronyms and abbreviations are not capitalized when they are written as words; only the acronyms are capitalized, e.g., very large-scale integration (VLSI), ballistic core radius (BCR), cosmic microwave background (CMB).
+Common nouns that are fodder for acronyms and abbreviations are not capitalized when they are written as words; only the acronyms are capitalized, e.g., fractional quantum Hall effect (FQHE) [note Hall is capitalized, because it is a person's name], smoothed-particle hydrodynamics (SPH), cosmic microwave background (CMB).
 Proper nouns are capitalized, e.g., National Science Foundation (NSF).
 Some common acronyms, generally acronyms derived from a single word or only two words, are not capitalized, e.g., alternating current (ac), infrared (ir), electromotive force (emf), radio frequency (rf).
 Consult the most influential journal in your particular subdiscipline, a recent scientific dictionary (McGraw Hill or Oxford), or the American Institute of Physics style manual.

-Acronyms and abbreviations must be defined at their first usage, as shown above.
+Acronyms and abbreviations must be defined, i.e., written out as words, at their first usage, as shown above.

-An apostrophe is not used to make an acronym or abbreviation plural-just add a lower-case s, e.g., AFMs (atomic force microscopes), Eqs. (equations).
+An apostrophe is not used to make an acronym or abbreviation plural-just add a lower-case letter s, e.g., atomic force microscopes (AFMs), Equations 1-3 (Eqs.
+1-3).